-In this field you can specify the property name.
-When choosing the property's name you should also decide if the property will be private or public.
+In this field, you can specify the property name.
+When choosing the property's name, you should also decide if the property is private or public.

-In this field you can specify the property's default value.
+In this field, you can specify the property's default value.
 Since this field is Pseudo-formatted, you can use some of the properties available when your custom property is initialized.
-In order to select one of them simply type the "[" character and select the "Property..." menu.
+To select one of them, type the "[" character and select the "Property..." menu.

 Prevents the property from being written into the log file.
 This may be used to prevent the installer from displaying passwords or other confidential information in the log file.

-When the machine Debug policy is set to a value of 7, the installer will write the property in the log, even if the property is marked as hidden.
+When the machine Debug policy is set to a value of 7, the installer writes the property in the log, even if the property is marked as hidden.

 Set persistent property

-If you enable this option, the property will be stored in the registry and available in maintenance mode (repair, uninstall, etc.) and during upgrade installation.
-If the property is changed during maintenance, its value will not be stored in the registry.
+If you enable this option, the property is stored in the registry and available in maintenance mode (repair, uninstall, etc.) and during the upgrade installation.

 Per Build Values